uwiger/gproc/doc/gproc.md

-Returns the pid registered as KeyThe type of registration entry must be either name or aggregated counter.
+Returns the pid registered as Key

+The type of registration entry must be either name or aggregated counter.
 Otherwise this function will exit.
 Use [`lookup_pids/1`](#lookup_pids-1) in these cases.<a name="whereis_name-1"></a>

 ###whereis_name/1##

 `whereis_name(Key) -> any()`

 Equivalent to `where / 1`.